Nynuphar/IDEAL-doc/docs/source/workflow1.rst

-Worflow: add an ongoing study to IDEAL - by bulk import
+Worflow: add an ongoing study to CHIL - by bulk import
 ########################################################################################

 Create a new study